MRA logo

 • Tire Pressure

-• Tire Surface Temperature (1 or 2 locations on the tread)
+• Tire Surface Temperature (3 locations on the tread)

 • Ambient Temperature